je-von/canine-calc/README.md

 _This playground app was created to raise awareness about the importance of dog’s daily nutrient needs and how overfeeding and underfeeding your dogs can be a matter of life and death._

-🤎 Meet our mascot, Kisses:
+🤎 Meet the app mascot, Kisses:

 <img width="200" src="https://user-images.githubusercontent.com/86874779/231844598-695a85b9-13d9-45ef-b581-3ed0763b5156.gif" />